ben44496/2021-spring-notes/211/211-instruction-manual/instruction-manual.md

 ## 2) Docker
 **WARNING!
 Docker may not work on M1 Macs.**

-1) **Installing Docker:** Please install the correct Docker depending on your OS.
+1) **Installing Docker:** Please use [this](https://docs.docker.com/get-docker/) link and follow the directions listed to install Docker.
+Make sure you install the one for your OS.

-    - For Windows:
-    - For Mac:
-    - For Linux:
+    Once you have installed the application, start up Docker Desktop, as you may need to setup some settings.

+2) **Install VSCode**: Install VSCode following [these](#vscode) instructions.